 It does not hurt to get a check-up, and understand your cardiac risk factors so that you can make any necessary modifications.

-- Dr. Dipti Itchhaporia, a board-certified cardiologist, is the medical director for disease management at Hoag Heart and Vascular Institute and is the Robert and Georgia Roth Endowed Chair for Excellence in Cardiac Care.
+- Dr. Dipti Itchhaporia, a board-certified cardiologist, is the medical director for disease management at the Jeffrey M. Carlton Heart and Vascular Institute and is the Robert and Georgia Roth Endowed Chair for Excellence in Cardiac Care.